-, as Mayor, of the Town of Mountain Village, Colorado, do hereby certify that this Replat has been approved by the Town of Mountain Village Town Council in accordance with Ordinance No. , the Development Agreement recorded at Reception No. and Town of Mountain Village Resolution No. recorded at Reception No. which authorized my execution of this Replat.
+, as Mayor, of the Town of Mountain Village, Colorado, do hereby certify that this Replat has been approved by the Town of Mountain Village Town Council in accordance with Ordinance No. , the Development Aareement recorded at Reception No. and Town of Mountain Village Resolution No. recorded at Reception No. which authorized my execution of this Replat. .

-, Mayor, Date
+Mayor, Date

 ACKNOWLEDGMENT

 State of)

 County of)) ss)

-The foregoing sigr day of nature was acknowle , 20 edged before me this
+The foregoing signate day of , 20

+Witness my hand and My commission expir d seal.